AdaCore/uwrap/documentation/language_match.rst

 Expressing in match clauses are composed of predicates.
 There are two main types of predicates:

-- predicate that compare to ``self``, known as is-predicates.
+- predicate that compare to ``it``, known as is-predicates.
-- predicates verify that a given expression can be computed under the ``self`` element environment, known as has-predicates.
+- predicates verify that a given expression can be computed under the ``it`` element environment, known as has-predicates.

 There is no syntactical difference between has-predicates and is-predicates.